tedneward/Azgaarnoth/Classes/Feats.md

 * When you take the Attack action on your turn, you can replace one attack with an attempt to deceive one humanoid you can see within 30 feet of you that can see and hear you.
 Make a Charisma (Deception) check contested by the target’s Wisdom (Insight) check.
 If your check succeeds, your movement doesn’t provoke opportunity attacks from the target and your attack rolls against it have advantage; both benefits last until the end of your next turn or until you use this ability on a different target.
 If your check fails, the target can’t be deceived by you in this way for 1 hour.

 ## Skilled
+You gain proficiency in any combination of three skills or tools of your choice.

 ## Skulker
+*Prerequisite: Dexterity 13 or higher*

+You are an expert at slinking through shadows.
+You gain the following benefits:

+* You can try to hide when you are lightly obscured from the creature from which you are hiding.
+* When you are hidden from a creature and miss it with a ranged weapon attack, making the attack doesn't reveal your position.
+* Dim light doesn't impose disadvantage on your Wisdom (Perception) checks relying on sight.

 ## Spear Mastery
+Though the spear is a simple weapon to learn, it rewards you for the time you have taken to master it.
+You gain the following benefits:

+* You gain a +1 bonus to attack rolls you make with a spear.

+* When you use a spear, its damage die changes from a d6 to a d8, and from a d8 to a d10 when wielded with two hands.
+(This benefit has no effect if another feature has already improved the weapon’s die.)

+* You can set your spear to receive a charge.
+As a bonus action, choose a creature you can see that is at least 20 feet away from you.
+If that creatures moves within your spear’s reach on its next turn, you can make a melee attack against it with your spear as a reaction.
+If the attack hits, the target takes an extra 1d8 piercing damage, or an extra 1d10 piercing damage if you wield the spear with two hands.
+You can’t use this ability if the creature used the Disengage action before moving.

+* As a bonus action on your turn, you can increase your reach with a spear by 5 feet for the rest of your turn.

 ## Spell Sniper
+*Prerequisite: The ability to cast at least one spell*

+You have learned techniques to enhance your attacks with certain kinds of spells, gaining the following benefits:

+* When you cast a spell that requires you to make an attack roll, the spell's range is doubled.
+* Your ranged spell attacks ignore half cover and three-quarters cover.
+* You learn one cantrip that requires an attack roll.
+Choose the cantrip from the bard, cleric, druid, sorcerer, warlock, or wizard spell list.
+Your spellcasting ability for this cantrip depends on the spell list you chose from: Charisma for bard, sorcerer, and warlock; Wisdom for cleric or druid; or Intelligence for wizard.

 ## Stealthy
 You know how best to hide.
 You gain the following benefits: